 Student: In the whole, civil engineering makes housing, industrial construction; the construction of highways, city streets and railroads.

-Teacher: Explain, please, the fields of mechanical and military engineering.
+Teacher: Explain please the fields of mechanical and military engineering 1 cucitor.
+Lapidiii, proase, tile lielas or micemanical and minimum ongmooring.

 Student:.....